AdobeDocs/dynamic-media-classic.en/help/using/setting-image-presets.md

 ## Create an Image Preset {#creating-an-image-preset}

-You can create your own Image Presets if you are a company administrator.
+You can create your own Image Presets if you are a Company Administrator.
 You can create Image Presets or start with a default Image Preset that Adobe Dynamic Media Classic provides, edit it, and save it with a new name.

 **To create an Image Preset:**